Dysfunctions such as tight stenosis or thrombosis in haemodialysis vascular accesses are the

 access is the key factor in development of a new stenosis and hence a vicious circle of

-For the past few years, angioplasty balloons delivering anticancer drugs (Paclitaxel,
+For the past few years, angioplasty balloons delivering anticancer drugs have been developed.

 antiproliferative action without the systemic toxic effects associated with high-dose